Adjunct ProfessorPhone: (410) 280-6133

-Peter Holland received his B.A. in Philosophy from Bard College, M.A. in Liberal Arts from St. John's College of Annapolis, and J.D. from University of Maryland School of Law, from which he received the Public Service Award.
-He concentrates on Consumer Rights cases such as Auto Dealer Fraud, Wrongful Repossessions, Mortgage Fraud, Predatory Lending, Foreclosure Rescue Scams, Debt Collection Harassment and Consumer Class Actions.
+Peter received his B.A. in Philosophy from Bard College, his M.A. in Liberal Arts from St. John's College of Annapolis, and his J.D. from University of Maryland School of Law, where he received the Public Service Award.
+He has been in private practice in Annapolis since 1993.

 Junk Justice: A Statistical Analysis of 4,400 Lawsuits Filed by Debt Buyers, 26 Loyola Consumer Law Review 179 (2014).
 [Full Text]